Conceptual proof for fuselage wake-filling propulsion integration completed

 Until when can the R&D tax credits be applied for retroactively for 2020?As we wrote in September, the retroactive application for the R&D tax credits is one of its unique selling points in German project funding.
 But even this generous regulation has its limits....

 We offer you the unique opportunity to become part of a dynamic team in the attractive field of innovation and research.
 We are looking for specialists with a passion for innovation, scientific writing and project management.
 This position is for experienced...

 We offer you the unique opportunity to become part of a dynamic team in the attractive field of innovation and research.
-We are looking for specialists with a passion for innovation, scientific writing and project management.
-This position is for recent graduates or...
+We are looking for Innovation Consultants with a passion for innovation, scientific writing and project management.
+This position is for recent...

 How can the research allowance get better?Accompanying comments on the DIHK short survey of September 6, 2022.
 A recently published survey by the Association of German Chambers of Industry and Commerce (DIHK) provides revealing insights into how companies perceive the...